 instructional videos to help guide people into their own self-exploration.
-Drew and Susan are also creating a new, non- profit foundation – Infinity Foundation for the Arts, (IFA) which will developed programs to help teach young students to express themselves
+Drew and Susan were also creating a new, non- profit foundation – Infinity Foundation for the Arts, (IFA) which would have developed programs to help teach young students to express themselves

 Additionally we are still interested in seeing some studet work publication too.
 These are all exciting endeavors.
 Stay tuned and let's see what can be arranged.

 Contact us by phone - USA (310) 392-5042 or E-mail to email@example.com